March 26, 2022 0 Comment

 3. Assigning A Buddy

-buddy is someone who partners with a new employee during his or her first few months of employment.
+buddy partners with a new employee during his or her first few months of employment.
 He or she is a colleague assigned to assist the new hire to get through the first nerve-wracking period,

 This socialization and support can make an enormous, positive difference in early performance, social integration, and long-term retention.